mff-uk/dataspecer/services/backend/README.md

 3. Run `npm install` from the root of the repository to install Lerna.
 4. Run `lerna bootstrap` to install and link all packages.
 5. Run `lerna run build` to build `@dataspecer/core` and other packages.
 All generated files are in the `./buid` directory.
+6. Run `npm run update-database` to create empty database or update the current one if the schema changes.
 6. Start the server by `npm run start` from this directory.
 To keep the server running permanently, use `tmux`, for example.

 This project uses [Prisma](https://www.prisma.io/) and SQLite database.
 After updating the package, you need to migrate the database file if the [schema](prisma/schema.prisma) changes.